-Returning to Rome after 3 years in the field, General Marcus Vinicius meets Lygia and falls in love with her.
-She is a Christian and doesn't want to have anything to do with a warrior.
+Returning to Rome after three years in the field, General Marcus Vinicius meets Lygia and falls in love with her, though as a Christian she wants nothing to do with a warrior.
 Though she grew up Roman, the adopted daughter of a retired general, Lygia is technically a hostage of Rome.
-Marcus gets Emperor Nero to give her to him for services rendered Written by
+Marcus gets Emperor Nero to give her to him for services rendered but finds himself succumbing gradually to her Christian faith.
+Written by

 John Oswalt <email@example.com>